 If you still cannot find the answer, gather all the information or questions that apply to your problem, and with the product close at hand, call your dealer.
 Our distributors are well trained and ready to give you the support you need to get the most from your Brodersen products.
-In fact, most problems reported are minor and are able to be easily solved over the phone.

 In addition, technical support is available from Brodersen engineers every business day.
 We are always ready to give advice on application requirements or specific information on the installation and operation of any of our products.
-Please do not hesitate to call or e-mail us on support@brodersen.com.
+Please do not hesitate to call or e-mail us on support@brodersen.com